Perseus-Perry/GameOfLife/README.md

 2)  1 means the cell is alive.

-Please ensure thet the pattern in grid.txt is square.
+Please ensure that the pattern in grid.txt is a square.
 This means that the number of columns should be equal to number of rows.
 Thus